websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 :lines: 7-24
 ```

-Note that under the `@ExtendedObjectClassDefinition` annotation `generateUI` is set to `false`.
+Note that under the `@ExtendedObjectClassDefinition` annotation, `generateUI` is set to `false`.
 This excludes the configuration UI from being auto-generated.

 ## Add the Configuration Bean Declaration